NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Setup

-- First of all, your project must be a C++ project, you can easily convert your Blueprint-only project to C++ project by creating a random C++ class in the inspection
+- First of all, your project must be a C++ project, you can easily convert your Blueprint-only project to C++ project by creating a random C++ class in the inspector

 - Go to the Project Settings -> Firebase Goodies and toggle the Enable Editor support toggle.